A long and successful negotiation

 In 2001 an agreement was reached between the NSW Government, the Worimi LALC and the Worimi Traditional Owners and Elders Group to resolve some of the land claims by creating a park that is Worimi-owned and leased back to the NSW Government to be jointly managed with the Worimi traditional owners.

-Throughout 2005 and 2006 Worimi LALC representatives and an Aboriginal negotiating panel of Worimi Traditional Owners negotiated the lease agreement for the WCL with the Minister for the Environment.
+Throughout 2005 and 2006 Worimi LALC representatives and an Aboriginal Negotiating Panel (ANP) of Worimi Traditional Owners negotiated the lease agreement for the WCL with the Minister for the Environment.
 Once the lease was agreed and entered into, the land was granted to the Worimi LALC under the Aboriginal Land Rights Act, and gazetted in 2007 under the NPW Act as Worimi National Park, Worimi State Conservation Area and Worimi Regional Park.

 The handover of the land was celebrated by the Worimi people and the community with a ‘Celebration on the Sands’ in February 2007.
 Former Australian prime minister Gough Whitlam was among the special guests who joined Worimi Traditional Owners in celebrating this remarkable achievement.